Cidra, Puerto Rico: Places of interest

 Although Cidra is not known as a tourist main stop, it has some attractions.
 The town center features historic places like the Parroquia Nuestra Señora del Carmen church and the Iberia Theater, both built during the first half of the 20th century.

 On the outskirts of the town, there is Lake Cidra and Perico's Waterfalls.
 Frog's Rock and Hamacas Bridge are also landmarks visited by tourists.

 The renovation of el Parque del Niño (children's park), which includes water features and a skatepark was completed in 2019.

+To stimulate local tourism, the Puerto Rico Tourism Company launched the Voy Turistiendo ("I'm Touring") campaign, with a passport book and website.
+The Cidra page lists Destilería Club Caribe, Mirador del Lago de Cidra, and Parque del Niño, as places of interest.

 Economy

 The economy of Cidra has relied mostly on agriculture, particularly coffee, tobacco, and minor fruits.
 Cattle ranching is also a source of economy in the town.
 In recent years, pharmaceutical and clothing industries have become participants of the economy of Cidra.

 Culture

 Festivals and events

 Cidra celebrates its patron saint festival in July.
 The Fiestas Patronales de Nuestra Sra. del Carmen is a religious and cultural celebration that generally features parades, games, artisans, amusement rides, regional food, and live entertainment.

 A number of cultural events take place during the year, most prominently: